SzyM0/POWcrypto/readme.md

 6. **Blockchain**
    - A chain of blocks representing the entire transaction ledger.
    - Ensures the integrity and immutability of the transaction history.

-## Proof of Work

-The project uses the Proof of Work (PoW) algorithm to secure the blockchain.
-PoW involves solving a computationally intensive puzzle to add a new block to the blockchain, ensuring that the addition of new blocks is difficult and resource-intensive.

-## Getting Started

 ### Prerequisites